cartheur/M6x09-II-SBC/README.md

 ## M6x09-II-SBC

 A minature seventeen-component singleboard computer to experiment with the `x09` architecture.
+The sister repository can be found [here](https://github.com/cartheur/M6x09-A).

 _Preface_